nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 Email Task History Report
 ********************************

-You can produce a report of all of the bulk email tasks sent for your course.
+You can produce a report of all of the bulk email tasks for your course.
 For each message sent, the report includes the username of the requester, the date and time it was submitted, the duration and state of the entire task, the task status, and the task progress.